"We stock roller bearings from the brands FUD, NSK, RHP, SKF, FAG, INA, ZYS, KRW and many more.

 • Roller bearings: Roller bearings use cylindrical or conical rollers as rolling elements.

-Which rolling bearing do I use for radial and axial loads?
+Which rolling bearing should I use for radial and axial loads?

 Load absorption:

 • Ball bearings: Ball bearings are well suited for applications with high speeds and low to medium radial loads.
-They are less effective at supporting very heavy radial or axial loads.
+They are less effective at absorbing very heavy radial or axial loads.

-• Roller bearings: Roller bearings are capable of supporting higher radial and axial loads than ball bearings.
-Due to their larger contact area between the rollers and the rings, they are better suited for applications with heavy loads.
+• Roller bearings: Roller bearings are able to support higher radial and axial loads than ball bearings.
+Due to their larger contact surface between the rollers and the rings, they are better suited for applications with heavy loads.

 What is the difference between ball bearings and roller bearings in terms of friction and speed?